So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 So the bullets were going from this way to that way.

-But Melly and uh Bortland claimed that the shots came this way, which doesn't make sense because they were shot from their left.
+But Melly and Bortland claimed that the shots came this way, which doesn't make sense because they were shot from their left.

 So it didn't make sense.

-The wound pattern and uh the ballistics.
+The wound pattern and the ballistics.

 And this is the last time anyone saw these guys alive.